jphager2/john-hager-info/README.md

   * A short bio/personal information about me
   * My contact information, if you want to get in touch about a possibility to work together or just to say hi
   * My professional CV
-  * A portfolio of project that I have worked on
+  * A portfolio of projects that I have worked on